xcompact3d/Incompact3d/tests/TGV-Taylor-Green-vortex/README.md

 # Automated Taylor-Green vortex test case
 The CTest case for the Taylor-Green-Vortex run and compare with a reference solution.
-Assuming a defualt build as described in the [installation description](../../INSTALL.md), this is equivalent to perfrom the following steps:
+Assuming a default build as described in the [installation description](../../INSTALL.md), this is equivalent to perfrom the following steps:

 ```